Block Thresholding on the Sphere: Introduction

-This work, hence, extends the results established in \cite{bkmpAoSb} and \cite{dgm} towards the needlet block thresholding procedure following two main directions.
+This work aims to extend the results established in \cite{bkmpAoSb} and \cite {dgm} towards the needlet block thresholding procedure following two main directions.
 First of all, we will suggest a construction of blocks of needlet coefficients, exploiting the Voronoi cells based on the geodesic distance on the sphere.
-Then, we will define the needlet block thresholding estimator, whose we will achieve an optimal convergence rate.
-In view of this aim, we will use both the needlet properties established in \cite{npw1} , \cite{npw2} (see also \cite{marpecbook}) and a set of well consolidated standard techniques, introduced by \cite{donoho1} (see also \cite{WASA}), remarking that this approach has been also applied in the needlet framework to local thresholding by \cite{bkmpAoSb} and \cite{dgm}.
+Then, we will define the needlet block thresholding estimator, whose we will achieve a near optimal convergence rate.
+In view of this purpose, we will use both the needlet properties established in \cite {npw1}, \cite{npw2} (see also \cite{marpecbook}) and a set of well consolidated standard techniques, introduced by \cite{donoho1} (see also \cite{WASA}), remarking that this kind of approach has been also applied within the needlet framework, just considering local thresholding, by \cite {bkmpAoSb} and \cite{dgm}.
+We also remark that we will describe the nonparametric regression problem in terms of the so-called Gaussian white noise model, able to give suitable approximation of discrete nonparametric regression model, already commonly used in problems over $\mathbb{R}$ (see for instance \cite{tsybakov} and Section \ref{sec:block}) and here used over the $d$-dimensional sphere for the first time, at least at our knowledge.